binarymist/BinaryMistBlog/content/publication/JavaScriptJabber-interview-kims-career-story.md

 tags = ["publication", "podcast"]

+summary = """
+Charles Max Wood interviews Kim Carter to find out more about his journey into programming and information security!
+"""

 # Abstract and optional shortened version.
 abstract = "Charles Max Wood interviews Kim Carter.
 Kim is a software engineer, architect, web developer, entrepreneur, and the founder of BinaryMist Ltd. He recently appeared as a guest in episode 251, and talked about InfoSec for Web Developers.
 Also, he is currently writing a powerbook series and runs InfoSec conferences based in New Zealand." abstract_short = ""